SpheryCube/JAXSSP_Aging_Heart/scripts/pipeline/README.txt

 7. global_enrichment_allez.R
 8. allez_category_reduce.R

+To understand what each file does more specifially, read the description at the top of each.

 The second one analyses additive and interactive QTL mapping, QTL hotspots, and allele/genotype effects.
 It is broken down into two folders: scans/ and hotspots/